It’s one thing motivating clients in the gym when you’re face to face, but it’s another thing trying to motivate them to work out at home.

 This article will help you overcome the common issues all personal trainers face when it comes to motivating clients for home workouts.

 We’ll give you a bunch of actionable tips to get the most from your home workouts with clients, get head-turning results, and have tons of new customers lining up to do business with you.
+Also, we give you 100 motivational quotes to keep you going.

 Am I sure very few of your clients have a home gym?
 If you’re lucky, they’ll have a pair of dumbells and a skipping rope.
-While bodyweight workouts are useful, there’s only so many, and a limited number of combinations you can use.
+While bodyweight workouts are useful, there are only so many, and a limited number of combinations you can use.
 It won’t take long for your clients to lose interest and motivation.

 Solution: You can encourage clients to pick up some reasonably priced gym equipment such as resistance bands.
 For less than £30, your clients will be able to pick up a set, which will open up hundreds of new exercises for you to do.
 Your clients will love the variety and be more likely to stay motivated.

 Turning a relaxed home environment into a gym isn’t the easiest thing for us coaches to do.
 There’s a high likelihood that clients will get bored, or distracted (running off in between sets to make a cup of tea or checking emails).
-If you’re not careful, clients will fall off track and lose motivation to workout from home.
+If you’re not careful, clients will fall off track and lose motivation to work out from home.

 Solution: Create a PDF document about setting up the perfect home training environment.
-For example, allocating a set time and space to train, the equipment needed, and creating a feel-good music playlist.
+For example, allocating a set time and space to train, the equipment needed and creating a feel-good music playlist.

-How about creating a 28 day home workout challenge?
+How about creating a 28-day home workout challenge?
 And what about offering a prize for the person who loses the most weight?
 The reward could be ten free sessions, or £100 in cash, protein powder, etc. Get your clients focused and excited, and they’ll never get bored with training from home.

 It’s in our nature to want to connect with other humans, and physical touch and being face to face is something that’s been severely lacking recently.